 Every day, we constantly seek “quick-fixes” to our issues, such as relying on caffeine for energy or melatonin for sleep.
-We live in a fast-paced society, and we are attracted to finding the fastest solutions to our problems, instead of taking the time to work on ourselves and find natural fixes, like meditation and self-care.
+We live in a fast-paced society where we are attracted to finding the fastest solutions to our problems, instead of taking the time to work on ourselves and find natural fixes.

 “Quick Fix” is a project that mocks these artificial solutions we rely on, aiming to bring awareness to seeking proper care for problems instead of taking the easy way out.
 Inspired by the appeal of the fast results that medication provides, I created a set of pills each inspired by an idiom (idioms include: feeling like a million bucks, butterflies in my stomach and swallow your pride) that essentially act as desirable products for a quick fix to each issue.
 However, upon interaction with the supplement and reading the label of the packaging, the product acts a promotion for self-care.